nervosnetwork/ckb/rpc/README.md

 ### Type `JsonBytes`

-Variable-length binary encoded as 0x-prefixed hex string in JSON.
+Variable-length binary encoded as a 0x-prefixed hex string in JSON.

 #### Example